Born Free (Andy Williams album): Reception

-William Ruhlmann of Allmusic remarked that this album "marked a notable contemporization of the Williams formula.
+William Ruhlmann of AllMusic remarked that this album "marked a notable contemporization of the Williams formula.
 On his most recent albums, The Shadow of Your Smile and In the Arms of Love, he had leaned toward Brazilian sounds, recording more obscure material and several standards from the interwar period."
 He also explained why the change may have happened: "In the Arms of Love, released only four months before Born Free, had sold disappointingly.
 Williams reacted by dropping the bossa nova and the oldies and looked more to the recent pop charts for covers like Bobby Hebb's 'Sunny.'"
 Ruhlmann suggested that Williams was trying to reach as wide of an audience as possible.
 "At a time when non-rock pop singers were beginning to be marginalized, Williams successfully threaded the needle, reassuring his older listeners while proving adaptable to current trends."

+Billboard Magazine noted that Williams sings "blockbusting film tunes…in his usual cool, relaxed style".

+Cashbox said that Williams "performs with his characteristic smoothness and mellowness".

+Variety noted that "Williams performs [the title song] with great finesse as part of a program of other film and show tunes plus some recent hits."

+Record Mirror called it "an exquisite album", and noted that "his version of 'Then You Can Tell Me Goodbye' is tender".